WATCH: Amber Guyger murder trial continues Tuesday

 Jean's door was defective and was unlocked when Guyger used her electronic key on it.

-Jurors will also be shown the body camera footage from the officers who responded to the shooting call on Sept.
+Jurors were also shown the body camera footage from the officers who responded to the shooting call on Sept.
 6, 2018, at the South Side Flats apartments.

 Day 1 testimony: